abc1199281/SW_InterviewPrep/1_DataStructure/ch9_PriorityQueue/9_1_PriorityQueue.md

     - Binary search only require O(log(n)), given a sorted array.
 - Solution:
     - Applying the concept of **binary search** while building **dictionary**.

-### 1.1 Properties
-- Each element has unique key.
-- All keys in left sub-tree are smaller than the key of its root.
-- All keys in right sub-tree are greater than the key of its root.
-- Each sub-tree is also binary search tree.

 ## 2. Pros. & Cons.
 - Pros: